3LawsRobotics/3laws/docs/sources/faq.rst

 On what types of systems has 3Laws implemented Supervisor?
 ==========================================================

-Supervisor is currently implemented on Autonomous Mobile Robots (AMRs).
+Supervisor is currently implemented on Autonomous Mobile Robots (AMRs), quadrupeds, and wheeled vehicles that are differentially-driven, front-steered, or omni--directional.
 Supervisor Pro has been implemented on semi trucks, military drones, fighter jets, manipulators, AMRs, inverted pendulums (Segways), speed boats, and quadrupeds.

 How long has Supervisor been under development?
 ================================================